 It is recognised that on occasions, members of the PIONEER team may request access to PIONEER data to complete a research project of their own or as part of a research team.
+Here, the PIONEER member is a researcher.
 This is different from when a PIONEER team member is commissioned within a data request to provide clinical, analytical or compute input as a consultancy service.
-Where services are commissioned to support a data request, there is no change in usual process.
-Where the PIONEER team member requests data as part of their own project, this will be considered a conflict of interest and as such will be declared to the IAO, Data Controller, Director and the Data Trust Committee.
-The IAO will have final say on whether there is a conflict of interest.
+In this case, the PIONEER team member acts as a processor and will not be named as a member of the research team.